kjhass/PublicKB/Blueprints/understanding-the-difference-between-templates-blueprints-and-packages.md

 ### Summary
 * A Template is the basic model from which each Server gets created.
 * A Blueprint is a saved workflow that can be defined and re-played at any time on the platform.
-* Package is an invoked piece of software, uploaded to the cloud platform, which customizes a Server Template.
+* A Package is an invoked piece of software uploaded to the cloud platform, which customizes a Server Template.